smarthg/harper-form-tool/README.md

 ## Features

 - **Voice Command Recognition**: Edit form fields naturally by speaking commands like "Set the policy type to home" or "Change the coverage amount to $500,000"
-- **PDF Form Extraction**: Upload existing insurance PDF forms to automatically extract and populate form data
+- **PDF Form Generation**: Export the completed form data as a professional insurance PDF document
 - **Real-time Form Updates**: See immediate updates to form fields as you speak commands
 - **Command History**: View a log of all voice commands and changes made to the form
 - **Form Download**: Export the completed form as a professionally formatted PDF document